dnrtrdata/codename-DiverDanni/README.md

 * I would like to apply different noise (and otherwise shader) effects to seperate objects simultaneously.
 At this time, using the `Screen space - Camera` and locking the camera and/or light configuration--and therefore the effect--onto the desired Object as part of the Prefab, so it'll generate at spawn time, seems like a solution... but wherether it'll work that way is TBD.

 ### User/Agent Screen-space Zones
-> // though the game is entirely forward-moving...using the "depth" (or Z-axis), much of the gameplay mechanics will work around using left/right and up/down (X and Y axes, respetively).
+> // though the game is entirely forward-moving...using the "depth" (or Z-axis), much of the gameplay mechanics will work around using left/right and up/down (X and Y axes, respetively)
+* The User will swipe in whichever direction they need to move to.
+This mechanic will use what Epoch 1/2 used with cover, but I'll apply this so that the User can move to different `Lanes` to move forward through, both navigating the terrain *(sandbars, coral, rock-formations...eventually twisting caves and chutes, and also confined lanes made from currents and confined by turbulence from `Entities of Water Motion` like Tides, Currents, possibly larger-than-life elements like Maelstroms and Kraken tentacles...that's not too ambitious for a first commercial game, right?
+(Note: I know it's too ambitious, I'll let this idea go when I'm ready.)*, and interacting with dangerous elements of the environment *(large and predatory fauna, sharp flora, jagged structures)*
+> >
 ### swipe controls

 ## Infinite-Runner-conventions